elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     - Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
 Click on relevant search results and install the binary package starting with `mingw-w64-x86_64`
     - `make clean` before building

-5. ~~Debugging~~
+5. Debugging (not GUI)
-    ~~It's really hard to do this on Windows and VSCode, especially through an msys2 debugging terminal.
-The best I can offer is pointing you to [this StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)~~
+    It's really hard to do this on Windows and VSCode, especially through an msys2 debugging terminal.
+The best I can offer is pointing you to [this StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)

 6. For a `monero-gui` full build, use `cd build/release && make deploy` after running `make release-win64`
     - If the build fails due to DLL copy error, follow the troubleshooting instructions in step 4 and let me know what worked so that I can update this article